 Walk Around at Sunrise

 Everywhere I travel, I wake up early and head out before sunrise.
 Florence, though, is my favorite place in the world to go for an early walk.
 Between 10am and 3pm or so, the main part of Florence – more or less the area between the Duomo and the Ponte Vecchio and up to the Piazza della Signoria/Uffizi – is ridiculously crowded.
 There are a lot of day-trippers in there, more tour groups than you can count, and other tourists who just haven’t planned well.
 Don’t be one of them!
 There is no reason to go to the Duomo or the Loggia dei Lanzi (next to Palazzo Vecchio) during the day.
 Instead, head to the main sites at sunrise.
 You’ll have them to yourself and you’ll get a far better feel for the history than when there are other people around.
 Of course everything is closed, but that doesn’t matter – Florence is just as amazing on the outside than on the inside, if not more so.

 Florence is full of world-class museums.
-While the Accademia features Michelangelo’s David and is well worth visiting, you can see replicas of David in Piazza Seignoria and Piazzale Michelangelo, so to me the Accademia is a lower priority if you have limited time in Florence.
-Instead I’d prioritize a visit to the Uffizi, but make sure you do it right: book a private kid-specific tour and skip the line.
+Michelangelo’s David is at the Accademia and is well worth visiting – we did a private tour with Ricardo of ArtViva at the end of the day and had David practically to ourselves.
+Also prioritize a visit to the Uffizi, but make sure you do it right: book a private kid-specific tour and skip the line.
 Context Travel is a good place to start.